AaronWard/tauri-projects/README.md

 4. Example of how to use the Isolation pattern to ensure app security, but isolating the app in a sandbox. (`window.__TAURI_ISOLATION_HOOK__`)
 5. Example using `vscode-lldb` vs code extension to enable debugging in any rust file, must add `.vscode/launch.json` and `.vscode/tasks.json`
 6. An example using `tauri-apps/tauri-action@v0` github action to automate building for MacOS, Windows and Linux operating systems.
 Check `.github/workflows/build.yaml`
+7. Example of tauri application getting micrphone access, with recorder which stops recording after 3 seconds of silence.
+Check `entitlements.plist`, `tauri.conf.json` and `AudioRecorder.vue`
 <!-- 7.
 Reducing build size: the following example showcases how to optimize builds for size
 8. Embedding External Binaries
 9. Embedding Additional Files -->